Elastic Contributor Program FAQ

 No, points will be reset annually after each submission period.

-Each of the three regions will award the top 30 contributors.
-The top 3 contributors will be awarded Elastic Gold, the following 9 contributors will be Elastic Silver, and the remaining 18 contributors will be Elastic Bronze.
-In the event there are fewer than thirty (30) contributors in a region, winners in each tier will be decided at Elastic's sole discretion.
+Each of the three regions will award the top 10 contributors.
+The top 2 contributors will be awarded Elastic Gold, the following 3 contributors will be Elastic Silver, and the remaining 5 contributors will be Elastic Bronze.
+In the event there are fewer than ten (10) contributors in a region, winners in each tier will be decided at Elastic’s sole discretion.

 No, winners will not be able to exchange their prizes.

 Mistakes happen!
-If you believe your contribution was incorrectly declined during the validation process, let us know at email@example.com.
+If you believe your contribution was incorrectly declined during the validation process, you can contest it and explain to us why your submission should be accepted.
+If you have further problems, let us know at firstname.lastname@example.org.

 If I organize a meetup and present a lecture at the same meetup, can I score points for both organization and presentation?